it-innovation/EXPERImonitor/doc/manual_source/mainContent/Writing_an_ECC_client.rst

 Using this approach, metric models can be potentially shared between clients, meaning a super set of observations can be made from the aggregation of multiple data sets.
 For example, we could imagine multiple users reporting their qualitative observations of the same entity during the course of an experiment.

 An EXPERImonitor client creates a metric model to describe what it is observing during an experiment.
 This model is sent to the EXPERImonitor service, which allows it to recognize and store (in a consistent way) the metric data sent by multiple clients as well providing the experimenter some fine-grained control over the data-flow of experimental data at run-time (see the :doc:`More advanced EXPERImonitor clients </mainContent/More_advanced_ECC_clients>` section for further information).
-Almost all the components of the EXPERImonitor metric model are uniquely identified using UUIDS: this means that if you wish to re-use (or share) the same metric model during an experiment, you must ensure that this model remains consistent - see the :doc:`Disconnection/re-connection strategies </mainContent/More_advanced_ECC_clients>` section for a further discussion of this.
+Almost all the components of the EXPERImonitor metric model are uniquely identified using UUIDs: this means that if you wish to re-use (or share) the same metric model during an experiment, you must ensure that this model remains consistent - see the :doc:`Disconnection/re-connection strategies </mainContent/More_advanced_ECC_clients>` section for a further discussion of this.

 Pushing and pulling metric data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~